git-cola/git-cola/share/doc/git-cola/relnotes.rst

 Deprecated Features
 -------------------
 * The 'Apply Changes from Branch...' feature was removed.
-  `git-dag`'s 'Grab File...' feature used alongside the index/worktree editor is a simpler alternative.
+  `git dag`'s 'Grab File...' feature used alongside the index/worktree editor is a simpler alternative.

 git-cola v1.7.1.1